6 Indiana Fall Festival Events Not to Be Missed!

 Crazy Mom Talk

 The admission to this festival is FREE, though be mindful that the Carnival, Helicopter Rides, etc. will cost you.
-If you are looking for a cheap family outing however,there is plenty that you can see at this festival without spending a dollar.
+If you are looking for a cheap family outing, however, there is plenty that you can see at this festival without spending a dollar.
 (Though be sure to bring your dollars, because with all of the apple goodies here, you are going to want them!)

 On Saturday, September 22nd, the festival hosts a parade that begins with an airplane flyover.
 If your kiddos are not akin to loud noises, be mindful that this occurs at approximately 10:30am.
 Likewise, if your babies love airplanes, be sure to be looking to the skys at this time!

 A stroller (just about any will do for this festival) is probably a must for this event.
-Some of the festival is a bit spread out depending on what you are looking for, and you will be thankful by the end of the night for the wheels that are carrying your child, as opposed to your back.
+Some of the festivals is a bit spread out depending on what you are looking for, and you will be thankful by the end of the night for the wheels that are carrying your child, as opposed to your back.

 An extra special perk to this festival, is the Wings and Wheels show.
 This is held at the Nappanee Airport just 3 miles east of downtown, on Saturday of the event.
-If your child is a first time flyer, they can fly for FREE (ages 8-18) with parental consent during this event.
+If your child is a first-time flyer, they can fly for FREE (ages 8-18) with parental consent during this event.
 How cool is that?

 Indiana Fall Festivals are totally my thing.
 While I know I did not mention every one of them going on in this great state, hopefully this will give you and your family a place to start.